astyxd/astyxd/README.md

 ### What am I doing

-- I'm currently looking for a job or an internship.
+- I'm currently looking for a job.
-- Studying Analysis and Systems Development - UVA

 ### Skill set